Time travel claims and urban legends: Bob White/Tim Jones

-Similar to John Titor, Bob White or Tim Jones sent an unknown number of spam emails between 2001 and 2003.
-The subject of the emails was always the same: that an individual was seeking to find someone who could supply a "Dimensional Warp Generator."
+Similar to John Titor, Bob White, or Tim Jones sent an unknown number of spam emails between 2001 and 2003.
+The subject of the emails was always the same: an individual seeking someone who could supply a "Dimensional Warp Generator."
 In some instances, he claimed to be a time traveler stuck in 2003, and in others he claimed to be seeking the parts only from other time travelers.
 Several recipients began to respond in kind, claiming to have equipment such as the requested dimensional warp generator.
 One recipient, Dave Hill, set up an online shop from which the time traveler purchased the warp generator (formerly a hard drive motor), while another Dave charged thousands of dollars for time-travel "courses" before he would sell the requested hardware.

-The name "Bob White" was taken from an alias that the second Dave used when responding (a reference to the "Bobwhites" of Trixie Belden-fame).
+The name "Bob White" was taken from an alias that the second Dave used when responding (a reference to the "Bob-Whites" of Trixie Belden-fame).

 Soon afterward, the time traveler was identified as professional spammer Robert J. Todino (known as "Robby").
 Todino's attempts to travel in time were a serious belief, and while he believed he was "perfectly mentally stable," his father was concerned that those replying to his emails had been preying on Todino's psychological problems.

 In his book Spam Kings, journalist Brian S. McWilliams, who had originally uncovered Todino's identity for Wired magazine, revealed that Todino had been previously diagnosed with dissociative disorder and schizophrenia, explaining the psychological problems of which his father had spoken.
 Todino's time traveller was referenced in the song "Rewind" by jazz trio Groovelily on their 2003 album Are we there yet?
 The song used phrases taken from Todino's emails within its lyrics.